Japanese 5-7-5 autumn haiku to English three line

 - Kawahigashi Hekigoto’s haiku poems

-- Famous haiku poems about nature by the famous poets
+- Examples of haiku poetry about nature by famous Japanese poets

-- Best 10 famous Matsuo Basho’s haiku poems in Japanese and English
+- Best 10 famous Matsuo Basho’s haiku poems in English and Japanese

 - The summer haiku poem examples by Japanese famous poets